birajchhetri30/youtube-video-summarizer/README.md

-# 🎥 YouTube Transcript RAG Application
+# 🎥 YouTube Transcript Summarizer and Q&A

 A full-stack **Retrieval-Augmented Generation (RAG)** application that transforms YouTube videos into an interactive, searchable knowledge source.
 The system extracts video transcripts, generates concise summaries, and enables users to ask transcript-grounded questions using **AWS Bedrock** and **LangChain**.